 y. x is the independent variable and y is the dependent

-map i India
+Map in India

 variable.
 The linear regression line is derived using the following equation: Y = a + bx Where, Y = Dependent variable, a = Intercept, b = Slope, x = Independent variable Result and Discussion